 For those who wish to do so there are extra credit videos which may be viewed in the Reeves Library.
 Each is worth 10 points.
 If you elect to do this, you need to advise the instructor in advance and then go to Reeves Library to locate the video cassette or DVD.
-You can check them out or view them in the library.
 To receive credit you will need to turn in a one page abstract to the instructor summarizing the central ideas in the film.
 Your summary should be turned in within one week of viewing the film.
-All video summaries must be received by the instructor as hard copies on or before Friday 29 April at 4:00 pm.
-Do not send video summaries electronically.
+All video summaries must be received by the instructor on or before Friday 27 April at 4:00 pm.
 Video summaries are not accepted during final exam week.
+Items below marked with an asterisk are particularly good.
+Extra credit is optional.

-You may select no more than two from the following titles (excluding any that we might have used in class or laboratory:
+You may select no more than two from the following titles excluding any that we might have used in class or laboratory:

-Aldo Leopold's Wilderness AMATE: The Great Fig Tree Ecology of the Forest Faces of the Rain Forest Intimate Strangers: Symbiosis Manu: Peru's Hidden Rainforest Natural Connections Pollination Pollination Pollination: The Insect Connection Queen of Trees Race to Save the Planet 5: Remnants of Eden Seeds of Tomorrow Sexual Encounters of the Floral Kind Spirit of the Rainforest
+AMATE: The Great Fig Tree Ecology of the Forest Faces of the Rain Forest Intimate Strangers: Symbiosis Manu: Peru's Hidden Rainforest Natural Connections Pollination Pollination: The Insect Connection Queen of Trees Race to Save the Planet 5: Remnants of Eden Sexual Encounters of the Floral Kind Spirit of the Rainforest